GerlachSnezka/utctf/2024/cryptography/bits-and-pieces.md

 ---
-title: bits and pieces
+title: "bits and pieces"
-description: sample
+description: "task"
 points: 490
 solves: 218
-author: sample
+author: nobody
 ---

 yeh' bits and pieces.... it was hard lol